chinmaylab/GenAI-Powered-Investment-Analytics-Tool-for-Strategic-Investment-Insights-based-on-ESG-News/README.md

 # GenAI-Powered-Investment-Analytics-Tool-for-Strategic-Investment-Insights-based-on-ESG-News
-Developing an AI-based business analytics tool with IBM to assess investment worthiness by analyzing financial data and ESG news.
-Using AI, machine learning, and deep learning, it offers three-month investment predictions and actionable insights for informed decisions.

 ***PROJECT IN PROGRESS, STAY TUNED***

+Developing an AI-based business analytics tool with IBM to assess investment worthiness by analysing financial data alongside ESG and ethics-related events news data.
+Leveraging AI, machine learning, and deep learning, the tool aims to provide three-month investment predictions and actionable insights on financial stability and ESG/CSR performance, helping investors make timely, informed decisions.